quantitativenurse/sud-regex/README.md

 If **sudregex** is useful in your work, please cite:

 > Quantitative Nurse Lab.
-(2025). *sudregex* (Version 0.1.1).
+(2025). *sudregex* (Version 0.1.2).
 GitHub. https://github.com/quantitativenurse/sud-regex

 **Acknowledgements**
-- National Institute on Drug Abuse (NIDA): “Framework to Accelerate Substance Use Disorder Genetic Studies through Customizable, EHR-Based Precision Phenotyping.”
+This was work was supported, in part, by the National Institute on Drug Abuse under award number DP1DA056667.
+The content is solely the responsibility of the authors and does not necessarily represent the official views of the US government or the National Institutes of Health.

 - Thanks to all contributors and collaborators for feedback and testing.
 ---